Multipolar exchange interaction and complex order in insulating lanthanides: Mathematical tools

-By choosing the phase factors of $|jm\rangle$ so that Eq. (\ref{Eq:CGseries4}) becomes real under condition of Eq. (\ref{Eq:CG_CS1}), the phase factors for all $\langle j_1m_1, j_2m_2|jm\rangle$ are fixed.
-The transformation coefficients or Clebsch-Gordan coefficients in Eq. (\ref{Eq:jcouple}), $\langle j_1m_1, j_2m_2|jm\rangle$, with the Condon-Shortley's convention are denoted $(j_1 m_1, j_2 m_2| j m)$ in this manuscript to distinguish the latter with other inner products with arbitrary phase factors.
+By choosing the phase factors of $|jm\rangle$ so that Eq. (\ref{Eq:CGseries4}) becomes real under condition (\ref{Eq:CG_CS1}), the phase factors for all $\langle j_1m_1, j_2m_2|jm\rangle$ are fixed.
+Hereafter, the Clebsch-Gordan coefficients $\langle j_1m_1, j_2m_2|jm\rangle$ with the Condon-Shortley's convention are denoted by $(j_1 m_1, j_2 m_2| j m)$ in this manuscript to distinguish the latter with other inner products with arbitrary phase factors.

-The Clebsch-Gordan coefficients with the Condon-Shortley's phase fulfill [Eq.
-8.1.1 (7) in Ref. \cite{Varshalovich1988}]
+The Clebsch-Gordan coefficients with the Condon-Shortley's convention become elements of an orthonormal matrix [Eqs.
+8.1.1 (7) and (8) in Ref. \cite{Varshalovich1988}]: